GianluDR/GianluDR.github.io/_posts/2023-09-14-Maternal-Health-RIsk.md

 * Knowledge-based Expert System: Integrated a system that utilized a knowledge base to simulate human expertise, aiding in the evaluation of health risks.
 * Learning Algorithms (Supervised and Unsupervised): Employed diverse learning algorithms to enhance the accuracy and effectiveness of the risk assessment process.

-Further insights can be found in the pdf in the repository(Language: Italian).
+Further insights can be found in the github repository.
+LINK